freerange/site/soups/weeknotes/week-199.snip.markdown

 Right -- with that all taken care of, what's been happening in Week 199?
 It felt like a really busy week to me.

-We had an early _GFR Social_ this month, because <%= l('chris-roos', 'Chris') %> has now begun his Antipodean odyssey, and we won't see him again until mid-December.
+We had an early _GFR Social_ this month, because [Chris](/chris-roos) has now begun his Antipodean odyssey, and we won't see him again until mid-December.
 Have fun down under, mate!

 ## Inside Government preparing for launch!